 The Car Connection Genesis G80 Overview

 The G80 made waves in its first generation as a luxury car from the Korean automaker that featured many of the same conveniences and luxuries as pricey European competitors, but at a fraction of the cost.
 Now in its second generation it's less of a value, but even more of a direct hit on the usual luxury targets: the Audi A6, Mercedes-Benz E-Class, and BMW 5-Series.

-MORE: Read our 2017 Genesis G80 review
+MORE: Read our 2021 Genesis G80 review

-The new Genesis G80
+Genesis G80 history

 The mid-sizer's styling took cues from other luxury brands: its grille and front view had hints of Audi, its side profile struck a distinct BMW tone.
-Inside, the car takes a more subtle approach to style with strong horizontal lines across the dash and a sensible layout for its controls.
-An 8.0-inch touchscreen for its infotainment is standard, a 9.2-inch unit is equipped in higher trims.
+Inside, the car took a more subtle approach to style with strong horizontal lines across the dash and a sensible layout for its controls.
+An 8.0-inch touchscreen for its infotainment was standard, while a 9.2-inch unit was equipped in higher trims.

 Under the hood, the first G80 used the same two engines available in the prior Genesis, plus a new one.
 A stout 3.8-liter V-6 that made 311 horsepower and 293 pound-feet of torque was standard, and a 5.0-liter V-8 that makes 420 hp and 383 lb-ft was available.
 Added for 2018 was a turbocharged 3.3-liter V-6 that conjured 365 hp and 376 lb-ft of torque.
 All engines were teamed to an 8-speed automatic transmission, and all were offered with rear- or all-wheel drive.